iarsystems/bx-jenkins-ci/README.md

 <img alt="Jenkins" align="right" src="https://avatars.githubusercontent.com/u/107424?s=72&v=4"/><br>

 ## Setting up Jenkins
 It is finally time to set up the __jenkins__ container.
-The standard Jenkins setup has a number of steps which can be automated with the [configuration-as-code][url-plugin-casc] plugin.

 The standard Jenkins setup has a number of steps that can be automated with the [configuration-as-code][url-plugin-casc] plugin.
-Given its fast-paced and complex ecosystem, plugin versions compatibility tend to break regarding interdependencies and the situation becomes worse for those living on the bleeding edge versions.
-For such reasons, it is reasonable to create a selection of plugin versions which were known to be in a working state for __reducing__ the chances of using broken plugin versions.
 For this, let's use a custom [Dockerfile](Dockerfile) that will:
 * use the __jenkins/jenkins:lts-slim__ as base image, a stable version offering __LTS__ (Long-Term Support).
 * use the __configuration-as-code__ plugin, so that we script the initial Jenkins [configuration](jcasc.yaml).
 * use the `jenkins-plugin-cli` command line utility to install a collection of [plugins](plugins.txt) versions that are known to be working.
+* and more... (check [Dockerfile](Dockerfile) for details).

+>[!NOTE]
+>Given its fast-paced and complex ecosystem, Jenkins' plugins sometimes might break compatibility regarding its interdependencies.
+For such reasons, if you try this tutorial at a point in time where a certain plugin prevents the Docker image from being created, it is possible to pin the broken plugin's version by replacing `<broken-plugin>:latest` for a plugin's earlier version in the `plugin.txt` file.

 Build the image, tagging it as __jenkins:jcasc__:
 ```